 - 1/2 Tbsp.
 Fresh Cracked Pepper

 - Place all ingredients in a large pot and bring to a boil.
 Continue to cook for at least four hours and then strain to separate the liquid, removing chicken and reserving the meat.
 Discard skin and bones with the rest of the scraps.

-- Sautee your onion, carrots, and celery in your olive oil until they start to soften a bit.
+- Sauté onion, carrots, and celery in olive oil until they start to soften a bit.

-- Add in your thyme and salt and pepper while the veggies cook down.
+- Add in thyme and salt and pepper while the veggies cook down.

-- Add your broth and bring to a boil.
+- Add in strained broth and bring to a boil.

-- Reduce heat, but keep the liquid bubbling at a simmer and add your noodles and chicken.
+- Reduce heat, but keep the liquid bubbling at a simmer and then add your noodles and shredded chicken.

-- Cook until the noodles are tender about five minutes and serve immediately.
+- Cook until the noodles are tender about five-10 minutes and serve immediately.